 - If you aren’t sure which is best for you, schedule a free consultation with a debt settlement company to discuss your options

 Debt settlement and debt consolidation are two fundamentally different approaches to tackling debt.

-- Debt settlement involves negotiating with creditors and asking them to accept less than what you actually owe as full payment for your debt.
+- Debt settlement (also called debt resolution) involves negotiating with creditors and asking them to accept less than what you actually owe as full payment for your debt.
 It aims to reduce the amount you owe.
-You may do the negotiating yourself, or you may hire a debt settlement company to negotiate on your behalf.
+You may do the negotiating yourself or hire a debt settlement company to negotiate on your behalf.